 - Action - Scoop up child and comfort /admonish him ostentatiously.

 - Outcome – Child doesn’t get his needs met (he can tell I was being a phony).
-I don’t get my needs met (I just acted in a way that didn’t feel authentic).
+I don’t get my needs met (I acted in a way that didn’t feel authentic).
 Everybody is cranky.

-Being able to observe my thought patterns (‘people will think I’m a bad parent’) and then connect them with the actions they prompted (‘must act in a way that gets approval for my parenting’) helped me to break this endless cycle.
-It was like an internal alarm system that went off whenever I felt the urge to act out my anxieties about being a good parent.
-This gave me the opportunity to choose a different course of action (sometimes!) which made me feel a whole lot happier.
+Being able to observe my thought patterns (‘people will think I’m a bad parent’) and then connect them with the actions they prompted (‘I must act in a way that gets approval for my parenting’) helped me to break this endless cycle.
+Learning to witness my own thoughts taught me to become aware of when I started to act out my anxieties about being a good parent.
+This in turn gave me the opportunity to choose a different course of action (sometimes!) that made me feel a whole lot happier.

 The process of mindfully experiencing your thoughts and feelings as you learn the poses is far more important than perfecting the practice itself.
-It’s awareness that develops along the way that brings transformation, not the physical shapes.
+It’s the awareness that develops along the way that brings transformation, not the physical shapes.

 As we move into a new year, remind yourself that there is nothing missing from your life.
 You don't need to be or do anything more to make you feel complete.
 Add a short mindfulness meditation to your daily practice and start to notice the patterns of thought and behaviour that cause unhappiness.
 When you can recognise those patterns, you can take steps to change them and free yourself from the barriers to experiencing happiness.